whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-12-Little-Lace-Box-Subscription-February-2016-Review-Coupon.md

 <DD>Value $36</DD>
 </DL>

 <p>This canvas tote is huge!
-The heart print is so cute and I love the canvas material too, it feels sturdy and strong.</p>
+The heart print is so cute and I love the canvas material too, it feels sturdy and strong.
+Plus you can fold up the tote into its pocket, which is what the picture above shows.</p>

 <p>Vine Street Market USA is an eco-friendly bag company based in Los Angeles and all their totes are made from re-purposed and organic materials right here in the U.S.</p>